AymanAbaid/FacerPlugin/README.md

 1. FACER-AS Resources (https://bit.ly/3zltzSE)

-Extract FACER-AS Resources to a folder in your system.
+Extract FACER-AS Resources to a folder in local file system.
 The path to this folder will be configured in FACER-AS (see [Plugin Configuration](#plugin-configuration)) for input and output resources location.

 ### Project Setup

 Clone the repository and import into IntelliJ IDEA CE as an existing project.
 To setup the correct IDE path for running the project on Android Studio, go to the build.gradle file in the root folder of the project and set the ideDirectory variable for MacOS as:

 ``` java
 runIde {